-- Potential ambiguities or unintended consequences of the rule; - Changes in the industry or other developments since the promulgation of the rule; and - Alternatives to the existing regulatory process.
+- Potential ambiguities or unintended consequences of the rule; - Changes in the industry or other developments since the promulgation of the rule; and

-&lt;sup>512 See, e.g., Eisner & Kaleta, supra note 333, at 165.
+&lt;sup>529 See, e.g., Eisner & Kaleta, supra note 336, at 165.

-&lt;sup>513 See, e.g., Id. at 165 (describing FDA's use of an advisory committee to narrow a list of regulations that the public proposed for review in response to an RFI).
+&lt;sup>530 See, e.g., id. at 165 (describing FDA's use of an advisory committee to narrow a list of regulations that the public proposed for review in response to an RFI).